HEVV1/blog-system-management/README.md

 1) npm install
 2) npm run dev

-client UI uses 5175 PORT if it's already taken u can check it in on your system by running command in CMD: netstat -na | find "5175" and kill it by this command: taskkill /f /pid YOUR_PID_NUMBER
+client UI uses 5175 PORT if it's already taken u can check it in on your system by running command in CMD: netstat -na | find "5175" and terminate it by this command: taskkill /f /pid YOUR_PID_NUMBER

 For email testing I used Mailtrap specifically, but u can choose freely any other mailer for testing and put those smtp credentials in .env config file